An Australian Government Initiative

-NORTEC delivers the Skills for Education and Employment (SEE) program, funded by the Australian Government Department of Industry.
-This is a free program for eligible participants.
+NORTEC delivers the Skills for Education and Employment (SEE) program, a free program for eligible participants.
 NORTEC’s delivery of this program abides by and is regulated by, a Provider Code of Conduct.

 SEE provides students with a Certificate II in Skills for Work and Vocational Pathways (FSK20113) and is designed for individuals who require further foundation skills and development to prepare for workforce entry or vocational training pathways.
 Working in collaboration with the SEE program, this training enhances employability skills and offers career path ‘tasters’ in a range of industry specific study areas, as well as helping to build LLN skills.